 What we do when migrating a customer to us

-We’ve codified the migration process into a 90-day program.
+We have codified the migration process into a 90-day program.
 The first 30 days are discovery.
 The middle 30 are parallel-run with weekly checkpoints.
 The final 30 are cutover plus stabilization.
-Most of our customers describe the transition as “calm” or “boring” — and that’s the highest praise an IT migration can get.
+Most of our customers describe the transition as “calm” or “boring” — and that is the highest praise an IT migration can get.

-If you’re considering a switch, a 25-minute conversation gives you a sense of whether we’d be a good fit and what the migration would look like for your specific environment.
-We don’t push the conversion; the alternative — a botched migration — is bad for everyone, including us.
+If you are considering a switch, a 15-minute conversation gives you a sense of whether we would be a good fit and what the migration would look like for your specific environment.
+We let the timeline breathe; the alternative — a botched migration — is bad for everyone, including us.